gracevaziri/SongSparrowsHelminths/README.md

-# SongSparrowsHelminths
+# Project and file description for SongSparrowsHelminths

-Code and data for analyses in Ornithology paper titled 'Anthelmintic drugs modulate the acute phase immune response but not the microbiota in wild Song Sparrows'
+##Code and data for analyses in Ornithology paper titled 'Anthelmintic drugs modulate the acute phase immune response but not the microbiota in wild Song Sparrows'